koality-io/whmcs-koality/README.md

 In case of problems look at the System Logs -> Module Log.

+## Support

+If you've any issues or need support, feel free to contact support-koality@360monitoring.com.

 ## Copyright

 Copyright 2022.
 [Plesk International GmbH](https://www.plesk.com).
 All rights reserved.